-There are nine (9) independent school districts in El Paso County for which appraisal rolls are annually developed.
-The preliminary results of the study are released in January in the year following the year of appraisal.
-The final results are certified to the Education Commissioner of the Texas Education Agency (TEA) in the following July of each year for the year of appraisal.
+There are 9 independent school districts in El Paso County for which appraisal rolls are annually developed.
+The preliminary results of this study are released in January in the year following the year of appraisal.
+The final results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA) in the following July of each year for the year of appraisal.
 This outside (third party) ratio study provides additional assistance to the CAD in determining areas of market activity or changing market conditions.

 In addition to the PVS, the CAD is subject to a state audit of our governance, taxpayer assistance programs, operating and appraisal standards and methodologies known as the Methods and Assistance Program Review (MAP).
-The last audit was conducted in 2017.
-CAD exceeded requirements in the previous 2015 audit but the latest audit results are not yet available.
+The last audit was conducted in 2019.
+The preliminary results have not been released as yet.

 In September 2012, the International Association of Assessing Officers (IAAO) awarded CAD the Certificate of Excellence in Assessment Administration.
 The IAAO required an extensive submission of descriptions of all facets of the operation with supporting documentation.
+We recertified in September 2018 for this designation.